How, where and when to download free background music for your videos?

 Do you need background music for your videos or media projects?

-It’s easy to think that, because music can be found pretty easily for free on the Internet, we can use it freely as well on any video that we’re making.
+It’s easy to think that, because music can be found pretty easily for free on the Internet, we can use it freely as well on any video that we’re creating.

 Nothing further from reality.

-Let’s see first the pros and cons of using free music and then explain later on how can we download it:
+Let’s see first the pros and cons of using free music and then we will explain how can we download it:

 Of course… it’s free.